Match Drinks and Glasses

 Show your bartending know-how by chilling the martini glass before using it.
 To chill quickly, add a scoop of ice and a splash of water and let the glass sit while you mix the drink.
 Dump out the ice and water right before you strain the drink into the glass.

 The absinthe glass helps bartenders easily measure this strong distilled spirit.
 The tulip bowl with a short stem shape is designed to hold between an ounce and an ounce and a half with clearly defined pour lines.
 It is rare to use this glass with any other type of alcohol.

-This glass holds exactly 1.5 ounces of liquor, and its tapered shape allows for easy pour to multiple glasses at the same time.
+This glass holds exactly 1.5 ounces of liquor (although you can find shot glasses that are larger), and its tapered shape allows for easy pour to multiple glasses at the same time.
 It's also a hardy glass made to withstand quick and vigorous use and reuse.
 Shot glasses come in a huge variety of colors and styles.
 Many are novelty items.

 There are a number of different types of wine glasses you can also use with cocktails.
 In fact, a large wine glass can substitute in a pinch to hold frozen blended drinks such as daiquiris.

 While beer glasses come in all shapes and sizes and are the perfect serving vessels for beer, they're also good for certain mixed drinks such as blended drinks, ice-cream float style drinks, and even for a spirit and soda style drink.

 Irish coffee mugs are perfect for hot cocktails, especially if they've got layers or have whipped cream on the top.
 They're also attractive for hot toddies, hot buttered rum, mulled wine, and Tom and Jerry drinks.
 They typically hold around 8 ounces and are made of clear glass.